Tukhtaevoff/Python_Age_Calculator/README.md

 # Python age calculator
-In here, you can use this simple by checking your age with this app created by python.
+In here, you can use this simple program by checking your age created by python.

 ## Python Programming Language